tiberiucorbu/solar-energy-logger/README.md

 - BLE Interface
 - TCP (MQTT) Interface

-## Lessons Learned,
+## Lessons Learned

 1. <strike> Wire lib is not working in tasks with low priority.</strike> because of #2.
 2. CPP variables don't outlive the block scopes; that is why setup has a while(true) {noop();} at the end
 3. QueueHandle_t is a pointer already, no nead to convert it to a pointer
-4. downside of INA219 is that you must connect a common ground with the MCU to measure the voltage (Hope I'm wrong)
+4. Downside of INA219 is that you must connect a common ground with the MCU to measure the voltage (Hope I'm wrong)